 Short-term rentals in business districts offering furnished corporate housing are most in demand.
-Followed by furnished studios for students, and temporary apartment rentals in areas around airports and conference centres.
+Followed by furnished studios for students and temporary apartment rentals in areas around airports and conference centres.
 Central locations or popular tourist spots stand a better chance of constant occupancy, and they also go for a pretty penny.

-Chas Everitt CEO, Greg Harris notes that the shift from full-time to contract positions means that more skilled workers need accommodation for a few weeks or months at a time.
+Chas Everitt CEO Greg Harris notes that the shift from full-time to contract positions means that more skilled workers need accommodation for a few weeks or months at a time.
 Short-term renting is preferable to staying in hotels or guesthouses.

 Considerations before entering the short-term rental market

 Location is probably the most important aspect to consider before you become a landlord.
 And that applies to long- and short-term rentals.
 A great location (near shops, transport links, schools, business hubs, and attractions) helps weather a downturn.
 Properties in suburban areas are better suited to long-term tenants.
-However, if there are planned development projects in the pipeline that will support new businesses and events, short-term landlords might want to get in on the ground floor.
+However, if planned development projects are in the pipeline that will support new businesses and events, short-term landlords might want to get in on the ground floor.
 So to speak.

-They type of property is important.
+The type of property is important.
 Generally, small flats are best for short-term rentals.
 Statistics show that one and two-bedroom properties have higher occupancy rates (around 90% in peak periods and 70% on average) than larger homes.

-It’s easier to keep short-term rental properties well maintained.
-This is because occupants don’t have to move furniture, or max out your appliances.
+It’s easier to keep short-term rental properties well-maintained.
+This is because occupants don’t have to move furniture or max out your appliances.
 On the whole, the maintenance bill is reduced.

 As a rule, landlords can’t add charges for separate services such as water, electricity, and the use of appliances.
 Bear that in mind when working out what rent to charge.

 Finally, there is a bit more work involved in managing a short-term rental property.
 You’ll have to make sure that the property is cleaned and that you’ve itemised the inventory with every new tenant.
 Managing agents are a godsend in this regard because they can take care of everything from handing over and collecting keys to checking references, and they can even make sure bills are paid on time and taxes are up-to-date.
 They also deal with cleaning and maintenance.
-You’ll have to pay around 20 – 25 per cent of the rental income, but many landlords find agents will worth the expense.
+You’ll have to pay around 20 – 25 per cent of the rental income, but many landlords find agents well worth the expense.